Bit-Quill/valkey-glide/docs/design-raw-ffi.md

 The decision to use raw FFI request from Golang to Rust-core was straight forward:
 1. Golang contains goroutines as an alternative, lightweight, and performant solution serves as an obvious solution to pass request, even at scale.

+Due to lightweight thread management solution, we chose a solution that scales quickly and requires less configuration to achieve a performant solution on par with existing industrial standards ([go-redis](https://github.com/redis/go-redis)).

 | Protocol                 | Details | Pros                                                   | Cons                                 |
 |--------------------------|---------|--------------------------------------------------------|--------------------------------------|